 Rotary Tool Attachments and Bits

-Rotary tools have many more attachments than cut out tools.
+Rotary tools have much more attachments than cut out tools.
 Rotary tools also have router tables and drill presses available.

 A long shaft that attaches to the rotary tool that lets the user get in very tight spots.
 The bit attaches to the end of the flex shaft.

-Sanding disks or sanding pads are used primary for wood and they come in a variety of shapes, sizes and grits.
+Sanding disks or sanding pads are used primarily for wood and they come in a variety of shapes, sizes, and grits.